 of amateur competition.
 This is something a few papers and money cannot buy.

-position and our amateur rankings prove this, KICK has not, which explains why
+has established this position and our amateur rankings prove this, KICK has not,

-them using "OUR" established rankings is such an issue.
+which explains why them using "OUR" established rankings is such an

 - RE: ANONYMOUS POSTERS HERE: Although